 The inaugural festival was presented in January of 2005.
 Audiences up to 300 people attended readings by Patricia Smith, Thomas Lux, Sharon Olds, and Billy Collins.
 Campbell McGrath and Spencer Reece pitched in with wonderful introductions.
 All available workshop seats were filled by poets who had to apply for admission.
 Of the 48 workshop attendees, 75% traveled from out of state and even from as far away as Australia to attend the first festival.

-The success of the second festival was due to the amazing line-up of featured poets: Laure-Anne Bosselaar, Winner of the Isabela Gardner Award; Kurt Brown, Winner of the Custom Words Poetry Prize; Jane Hirshfield, Winner of the Poetry Center Book Award; Tony Hoagland, Winner of the James Laughlin Poetry Award; Galway Kinnell, Pulitzer Prize and National Book Award Winner; Thomas Lux, Winner of the Kingsley-Tufts Poetry Award; Campbell McGrath, Winner of the Kingsley-Tufts Poetry Award; Susan Mitchell, Winner of the Kingsley-Tufts Poetry Award; Marilyn Nelson, Connecticut Poet Laureate; and Sharon Olds, former New York State Poet Laureate.
+The success of the second festival was due to the amazing line-up of featured poets: Laure-Anne Bosselaar, winner of the Isabella Gardner Award; Kurt Brown, winner of the Custom Words Poetry Prize; Jane Hirshfield, winner of the Poetry Center Book Award; Tony Hoagland, winner of the James Laughlin Poetry Award; Galway Kinnell, Pulitzer Prize and National Book Award winner; Thomas Lux, winner of the Kingsley-Tufts Poetry Award; Campbell McGrath, winner of the Kingsley-Tufts Poetry Award; Susan Mitchell, winner of the Kingsley-Tufts Poetry Award; Marilyn Nelson, Connecticut Poet Laureate; and Sharon Olds, former New York State Poet Laureate.

-Morgan Stanley and the Palm Beach Post came to our aid.
-Clear-Channel Communications and Barnes and Noble were also there to help us along with many other generous donors.
-Our gratitude also goes to Chris Bluemer, a local poet, who counseled Miles in the early organizational days of the festival and to Marya Summers, (www.maryasummers.com) local poet and journalist, who served as the festival’s communications director and coordinator from the outset until August of 2006.
+Morgan Stanley and the Palm Beach Post have come to our aid over the years.
+Clear-Channel Communications and Barnes and Noble were early sponsors who supported the festival’s mission along with many other generous donors.
+Our gratitude also goes to Chris Bluemer, a local poet, who counseled Miles in the early organizational days of the festival and to Marya Summers, a local poet and journalist, who served as the festival’s communications director and coordinator from the outset until August of 2006.